Experts Call for Global Standardization of MGB/OAGB Surgery - www.lokmattimes.com

 Experts Call for Global Standardization of MGB/OAGB Surgery

-PNN New Delhi [India], April 23: The 7th Annual Consensus Conference on MGB/OAGB (Mini Gastric Bypass/One Anastomosis Gastric Bypass) ...
+New Delhi (India), April 23: The 7th Annual Consensus Conference on MGB/OAGB (Mini Gastric Bypass/One Anastomosis Gastric Bypass) concluded ...

 The 7th Annual Consensus Conference on MGB/OAGB not only fostered collaboration among global surgeons but also heralded a new era of standardized practices, poised to elevate patient care on a global scale.